JesusVelaz/Weather-App/README.md

 # Weather-App
-Weather application using AirVisual API
+Weather application using streamlit and AirVisual API.